F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 So, It Was Easy for Schumacher From There?

 Not really.
 Once the Williams came out on the track with the dry weather tires, they started catching up with Schumacher.
 It was just a matter of time before they would have closed the gap, and eventually, overtaken him.

 Here, luck played a role.
 Both the Williams faced some issue with their exhaust, which prevented them from reaching full-throttle on the straights.
 As such, they could keep their speed but not really catch up with Schumacher.
 And that was it.
 The first victory for Schumacher came through!

-The exuberance of Schumacher was gleaming through even in the post-race press conference.
+The exuberance of Schumacher was gleaming through the post-race press conference too.
 Here, take a look.

 See, what I mean?
 Everything worked out wonderfully for Schumacher and it was Benetton’s first win of the season as much as Schumacher’s first-ever win.